erdajt/hyprdots/README.md

 **What persists:**
 - Per-theme wallpaper memory
 - Theme state across reboots
-- All Neovim themes remain available regardless of system theme
+- All Neovim themes remain available

 ### Wallpaper Management
-Each theme remembers your last wallpaper choice.
-Switch back to Rose Pine and your curated wallpaper is already set.
+Each theme remembers your last wallpaper.
+Switch back to Rose Pine and your wallpaper is already set.

 ```
 ~/Wallpapers/           Shared across all themes